Libby Jacobs

 Libby Swanson Jacobs (born October 1, 1956) is a former Iowa State Representative from the 60th District.

 Education

-Jacobs received her BA in political science from the University of Nebraska and her MPA from Drake University.
+Jacobs received her BA in political science from the University of Nebraska–Lincoln and her MPA from Drake University.

 Career

 Prior to her career in politics, Jacobs was president of a consulting firm called The Jacobs Group, LLC.
 She also spent some time in the telecommunications, non-profit, and financial services industries.

 She served in the Iowa House of Representatives from 1995 to 2009.
 She was a majority whip and sat on several committees: the Commerce committee; the Judiciary committee; the State Government committee; and the Ways and Means committee.
 Jacobs was re-elected in 2006 with 7,849 votes, running unopposed.

 As a member of the Iowa Utilities Board, she voted in June 2016 alongside Nick Wagner in favor and against Chairwoman Geri Huser to allow the controversial construction of the Bakken pipeline to continue.